 What Is Miso?
 Exploring Its Types, Uses, and Nutritional Benefits

-Miso's rich umami taste makes it a favourite amongst food lovers worldwide.
-This versatile ingredient isn't just used in miso soup but in everything from marinades to dressings.
-What's more, it is packed with nutrients, making it not only great for your palate, but for your wellbeing too.
+It's used not just in miso soup but in everything from marinades to dressings.
+What's more, it is packed with nutrients, making it great not only for your palate but your well-being too.

 → Shop now: Our handpicked range of Miso for your pantry